The process for making representations to the Chief Officer, regarding information that may be released on a DBS certificate.

-In certain circumstances, if the Chief Officer of the relevant police force is considering the release of information, the subject of the information may be given the opportunity to provide representations about the information that is being considered for release.
+In certain circumstances, if the Chief Officer of a relevant police force is considering the release of information regarding an applicant, the subject of the information may be given the opportunity to provide representations about the information that is being considered for release.

 - where the information may indicate a state of affairs that is out of date or no longer true

-- if the subject has never had a fair opportunity to answer the allegation
+- if the subject has never had a fair opportunity to answer the allegation(s)

 - if the subject appears unaware of the information being considered for disclosure

-Supreme Court Judgement
+Supreme Court judgement

-‘60. …typically, where a chief officer is considering the issue of an ECRC, it is likely to be appropriate for him to afford the applicant an opportunity to make representations, unless, for example, the facts are clear and not in dispute…
+…typically, where a Chief Officer is considering the issues of an ECRC, it is likely to be appropriate for him to afford the applicant an opportunity to make representations, unless, for example, the facts are clear and not in dispute…

 To support this process, part of the Quality Assurance Framework (QAF v9) has been updated to reflect the judgement.